 We believe that children learn best with the rest of their class.
-Our aim is for all children to be working independently, in class, with appropriate challenge to their development.
+Our aim is for all children to be working independently, in class, with appropriate. adaptations to achieve the task.
 Children with SEN and disabilities are entitled to be taught by their teacher, not always by a TA.
 Teachers aim to spend time each day working with all children with SEND, individually or as part of a group.

 When allocating additional TA support to children, our focus is on outcomes.
 We aim to put in sufficient support to enable the child to reach their challenging targets, but without developing a learned dependence on an adult.
+We achieve this by creating a team around the child rather than a 1:1 approach.